rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons

+Literally, *image*, icons refer to any religious image or symbol.

+Importantly, an image in the ancient world was not a benign or trivial matter but deeply sacred, or as in the case of idols, sacrilegious and heretical.
+An icon is a more general term for any kind of image (sacred or profane or otherwise).

 !!! info "Image and Likeness"
     *Icon* is from the Greek εἰκὼν (eikōn), literally "image".
     The Hebrew is **tselem** (צלם) as in "in the image of God".